How to Relieve Constipation

 Today's show is for all you folks who wish you were more regular…and by that I don’t mean more normal.
 That’s right: We’re talking about constipation this week.

 Occasional constipation is extremely common and although it’s usually not serious, it can be a real drag.
 Natasha asked if I’d do a show on this subject and I’m glad she suggested it.
 I learned some things I didn’t know while researching this episode.
 If you’ve already heard the conventional wisdom on this topic, I think you’ll still want to stay tuned.
+For more tips on constipation and general stomache ailments also check out Natural Remedies for Stomach Pain.

 How to Relieve Occasional Constipation